pierrotsmnrd/earthquakes/README.md

 Then please contact me <a href="https://www.linkedin.com/in/pierreoliviersimonard/" target="_blank">on LinkedIn</a> or <a href="https://twitter.com/pierrotsmnrd" target="_blank">on Twitter</a>.

 Pull requests are appreciated !

+Also have a look to open issues for the next tasks I intend on tackle.

 ## Thanks